catalyst-cloud/catalystcloud-docs/source/block-storage/faq.rst

 *********************************************

-Volumes can be converted to a different type in-place provided they are not attached to a server.
+Volumes can be converted to a different type in-place provided they are not attached to a server, and do not have any existing snapshots.
 This allows volumes to be moved to a different storage tier, such as moving from standard storage to NVMe if additional performance is required.

 To get a list of available volume types, use the ``openstack volume type list``
 command: